fairdataihub/SODA-for-SPARC/README.md

 ## Contributing

-If you're interested in contributing directly to the project or modifying SODA to better suit your needs:
+If you're interested in contributing directly to the project or modifying SODA to better suit your needs please refer to our contributing.md file [here](https://github.com/fairdataihub/SODA-for-SPARC/blob/staging/CONTRIBUTING.md).

-- Follow our setup instructions in the [Developer Documentation](https://docs.sodaforsparc.io/docs/developer-documentation/project-setup)
-- Feel free to fork the repo, make changes, and submit a pull request
-- Use the Issues tab to discuss ideas, ask questions, or find items to work on

 Whether you're a user or developer, your contributions help improve SODA for the entire SPARC community.
 Thanks for being part of it!